lukaspalkovic/DCS_wiki/DroneCore.Power-Connector-description-and-pins-assignment.md

 | 4 | 5V |

 **LED FRONT L, LED FRONT R, LED BACK L, LED BACK R, LED ADD**
+- sum of current of all led channels on 5V line is limited to 2.5A

 | pin | function |
 | ------ | ------ |
 | 1 | 5V |